Objective Corporation (ASX:OCL) is a superb ASX 200 tech stock

 Another one is the risk of cyber-attacks.
 Even though one of its selling points is military-approved levels of security, the Optus cyber breach depicts that there is always a risk in this regard.
 Other risks include talent shortages, wage inflation, competition from larger peers and the risk of higher churn.

-You also have to bear in mind that the company has invested over 20% of its revenue on R&D for the past couple of years.
+You also have to bear in mind that the company invested over 30% of its revenue on R&D and the raw figure is going in quite quickly.
 Although this are hardly impacting profits right now, because these expenditures are 100% expensed when incurred, investors should still watch this figure closely.
 Still, this is below many of its peers (Xero’s R&D for instance is 43% of sales).

 Not for the yield junkies